SAP-archive/cloud-xsa-hybrid-deployment-tutorial/exercise3/README.md

    }
 }
 ```
-This code creates a small form with two fields and `OK` button where users can enter a new country name and continent.
+This code creates a small form with two fields and an `OK` button where users can enter a new country name and continent.
 When the user clicks the `OK` button we construct and send the POST request to the server.

 * Make a modification to the JavaScript `cpl166js/lib/country/country.xsjs`.
 The function to save a country should look like this